hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/07-regression.md

 Now we need to say _how_ we're going to train the model.

 * What will the loss function be?
 For a regression problem, it would usually be $\chi^2$, or mean squared error: [nn.MSELoss](https://pytorch.org/docs/stable/generated/torch.nn.MSELoss.html)
 * Which optimizer should we choose?
 (This is the equivalent of `solver="lbfgs"` in Scikit-Learn.)
-We'll talk more about these later, and the right choice will usually be [nn.Adam](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html#torch.optim.Adam), but not for this linear problem.
+We'll talk more about in an [upcoming section](11-minimizers.md), and the right choice will usually be [nn.Adam](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html#torch.optim.Adam), but not for this linear problem.
 For now, we'll use [nn.Rprop](https://pytorch.org/docs/stable/generated/torch.optim.Rprop.html#torch.optim.Rprop).

 The optimizer has access to the model's parameters, and it will modify them in-place.